Ethical Dual Oversight Doctrine

 - Real-world implications

-- Audit history must be chronicled in a public change log tied to the system’s version number (see Section 8.5)
+- Must be logged in a public change log tied to system version (see 8.5)

-- Audit logs must be stored in decentralized, tamper-evident infrastructure
+- Audit logs stored in tamper-proof, decentralized systems

 “Oversight must outlast the overseers.”